Augmentative and alternative communication: High-tech

 Devices with voice output offer their user the advantage of more communicative power, including the ability to initiate conversation with communication partners who are at a distance.
 However, they typically require programming, and can be unreliable.

 High-tech systems can also include keyboard-based solutions that do not require programming with a mix of flexibility, simplicity, and associated reliability.
-In this case, a keyboard and audio speaker are configured to be create a "talking keyboard" where typed text is spoken directly in an audio speaker.
+In this case, a keyboard and audio speaker are configured to create a "talking keyboard" where typed text is spoken directly in an audio speaker.
 This allows any phrase to be spoken as it is typed using unlimited vocabulary text-to-speech conversion.
 One simple benefit is that a talking keyboard, when used with a standard telephone or speakerphone can enable a voice impaired individual to have a two-way conversation over a telephone.
 Game accessibility often utilizes high-tech solutions to allow individuals with disabilities to participate in conversations and use "call outs".

 In all cases of use, low tech systems are often recommended as a backup in case of device failure.

 Symbols

 At its most basic definition, a symbol is something that represents or stands for something else.
 Symbols represent objects, actions, and concepts through the use of items such as the physical object itself, colored or black and white photographs, line drawings, and written words.
 For users with literacy skills, alphabet-based symbols including individual letters, whole words, or parts thereof may be used in combination with the other types of symbols.
-Tactile symbols which are textured objects, real objects or parts of real objects that are used as a communication symbols particularly for individuals with visual impairments and/or significant intellectual impairments.
+Tactile symbols are textured objects, real objects or parts of real objects that are used as a communication symbols particularly for individuals with visual impairments and/or significant intellectual impairments.
 Both low- and high-tech devices can incorporate the use of symbols.
 Symbols are often placed in fixed positions on the screen or board which allow users to develop motor patterns associated with certain requests or statements.
 With low-tech devices, a communication partner is involved and must interpret the symbols chosen.
 The choice of symbols and aspects of their presentation, such as size and background, depend on an individual's preferences as well as their linguistic, visual, and cognitive skills.
 This can be determined using an assessment for symbolic understanding.

 Over time, several collections or symbol-sets have been developed by individuals, non-profit organizations, and companies: